Hyperbolic Fourier series and the Klein-Gordon equation: Hyperbolic Fourier series

 with coefficients that grow at most polynomially, i.e., with \eqref{eq:growthcoeff0.00}, so that the series converges in the sense of distribution theory.
 These coefficients are then uniquely determined by $f$: $a_0=a_0(f)$, $a_n=a_n(f)$, $b_n=b_n(f)$. \end{thm}

 The proof of Theorem \ref{thm:hfs1} is supplied in Subsection \ref{subsec:hfs_distr1} (see, e.g., Remark \ref{rem:equivalent_hfs}).

 \begin{rem} This theorem was anticipated in the 2011 work of Hedenmalm and Montes-Rodr\'\i{}guez \cite{hed}, where it was shown that the system of unimodular functions $e_n(t)=\e^{\imag\pi nt}$ and $\Jop_1^\ast e_n(t)=\e^{-\imag\pi n/t}$ together spanned a weak-star dense subspace of $L^\infty(\R)$ as $n$ ranges over the integers.
 It was the additional insight of Viazovska et al which was based on the need to construct specific magic functions connected with optimal sphere packing problems in dimensions $8$ and $24$ which provided the framework to attain the result, see \cite{Viaz}, \cite{ckrv}.
-We should mention that the work on Fourier interpolation by Radchenko and Viazovska \cite{rad} is quite close to the above theorem, see, for instance, Section \ref{sec:radial_FI} below. \end{rem}
+We should mention that the work on Fourier interpolation by Radchenko and Viazovska \cite{rad} is quite close to the above theorem, see, for instance, Section \ref{sec:radial_FI} below.
+A holomorphic version of this theorem also appeared recently in \cite{bon}. \end{rem}

 More precise control may be obtained of the coefficients if the distribution we expand is a point mass.

 \begin{cor} Suppose $\delta_x$ is the associated unit point mass at a point $x\in\R$.
 This point mass may be expanded in a hyperbolic Fourier series